mjbuckley/risk-dice-roller/notes.md

+### Polyfills

+I have added pollyfills for isInteger and array.find because IE 11 does not have them and the Babel settings do not transpile them into something IE 11 can use.
+The pollyfills comes from the core-js node package.
+This whole package is installed, but only the two pollyfills are actually imported (into the index.js file).
+If I ever need to install more pollyfills it would probably make sense to create a separate pollyfill.js file where they are imported and then import that into index.js, but this is a fine approach for now.

 ### Other Notes

 - I'm putting all css in App.css.
 I've only imported it in App.js, but since Root.js imports App, the css is available everywhere.
 However, if I ever used code splitting this would be a problem.
 I'm not doing code splitting because the site is so small, but maybe make a note of this in notes (and don't use this pattern on larger apps).